amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 # API Call Budgets

-An API call budget is a limit that
+Your API call budget is a limit that
-- defines the number of API calls an API client can make in a given amount of time.
+- limits how many API calls you can make within a specific time."
-- safeguards against runaway applications and malicious behavior.
+- safeguards your network against runaway applications and malicious behavior.
-- guides developers on managing call consumption.
+- helps you manage call consumption.

-Key attributes of an API call budget include
+Key attributes of an API call budget include:
 - defined number of requests per second,
 - shared budgets among applications, and
 - mechanisms to handle excess calls.

-This article
+In this article, you will:
-- explains **important concepts**, such as action batches and configuration templates, that are needed to understand the article.
+- learn **key concepts**, such as action batches and configuration templates.
-- lists the **rate limits** for organizations and IP addresses.
+- find **rate limits** for organizations and IP addresses.
-- shows you **how to detect** when these rate limits are breached using the `429` status code.
+- learn **how to detect** an exceeded rate limit.
-- shows you **how to recover gracefully** to keep your application running.
+- learn **how to recover gracefully** and keep your application running.
-- provides **best practices** for provisioning and monitoring a network and avoid a rate-limit breach.
+- discover **best practices** to provision and monitor your network and avoid exceeding the rate limit.
-- provides **troubleshooting tips** to pinpoint and resolve the root causes of a rate-limit breach.
+- get **troubleshooting tips** to pinpoint and resolve the root causes of an exceeded rate limit.

 ## Action batches